Meemankguptamicr/SLM-Finetuning/README.md

 ## Why Choose Small Language Models (SLMs)?

-SLMs are lightweight and resource-efficient, making them ideal for applications that require privacy-sensitive data handling or need to be deployed at the edge, such as in remote locations or on devices with limited computational resources.
-In contrast, LLMs are typically larger, more resource-intensive, and reliant on cloud infrastructure, making them less suitable for these specialized environments.
+SLMs are lightweight and resource-efficient, making them suitable for applications that require privacy-sensitive data handling on premises or need to be deployed at the edge, such as in remote locations or on devices with limited computational resources.
+In contrast, LLMs are larger, more resource-intensive, and reliant on cloud infrastructure, making them less suitable for these specialized environments.

 ## Key Components of SFTA

 ### 1. SLM RAFT
-SLM RAFT (Retrieve And Fine-Tune) is a unique approach designed to optimize the training of SLMs.
+RAFT (Retrieval Aware Fine-Tuning) combines the approaches of closed-book and open-book for conversational AI.
+More details about RAFT can be found here.
+In this repository, we propose to use SLMs in the context of RAFT.
 The process involves:

-- **Synthetic Data Generation**: Creating domain-specific QA pairs to fine-tune models effectively.
+- **Synthetic Data Generation**: Creating domain-specific QA pairs to fine-tune models effectively (uses assets from https://github.com/ShishirPatil/gorilla/tree/main/raft).
 - **Contextual Retrieval**: Using prompt engineering to fetch relevant chunks of information, ensuring the model has access to the necessary context.
 - **Domain-Specific Training**: Fine-tuning SLMs to generate accurate, informed responses tailored to specialized fields.